-• fill high-demand needs in mid-level, baccalaureate, and advanced degrees;

-- increase STEM enrollments; - invest in university and college-based research to expand capacity; - support expanded technology transfer; and - seek new funding and focus collaboratively to meet workforce development needs.
+- Fill high-demand needs in mid-level, baccalaureate, and advanced degrees and increase; - Increase STEM enrollments; - Invest in university and college-based research to expand capacity; - Support expanded technology transfer; and - Seek new funding and focus collaboratively to meet workforce development needs.

-(3) Monitor and fund higher education for results.
+Monitor and fund higher education for results

-The HECB advocates for a dramatic increase in the number of degrees and certificates over the next 10 years.
+The HECB advocates for a dramatic increase in the number of degrees and certificates over the next ten years.
 However, in order to achieve the magnitude of system-wide growth, the HECB advocates for changes in the way that higher education is monitored and funded.
 Policy goals include:

-- improve per-student funding levels consistent with GCS benchmarks established by law in 2007; - explore new financial incentives such as performance contracts to produce specific educational outcomes; and - coordinate and modify Washington's various postsecondary accountability systems to focus on monitoring progress toward goals outlined in the master plan.
+- Improve per-student funding levels consistent with GCS benchmarks established in Senate Bill 5806. - Explore new financial incentives such as performance contracts to produce specific educational outcomes. - Coordinate and modify Washington's various postsecondary accountability systems to focus on monitoring progress toward goals outlined in the master plan.

-Summary:
+Summary of Bill: